-This story first appeared in the November 2011 issue of DOTmed Business News
+From the November 2011 issue of DOTmed HealthCare Business News magazine

 Experts have labeled 2011 a potential “landmark year” for the dialysis industry -- right on time for its upcoming 50th anniversary next year.
 “Change” seems to be the main theme, with the swiftly transforming sector putting stressors on providers to cost-effectively improve patient care.

 Accelerate your ROI with our Black Diamond Certified refurbished systems.
 One year warranty - ISO 13485 Certified - FDA registered - Over 65k parts in inventory

 As if this year’s major reimbursement revamp wasn’t enough, a National Institutes of Health study, published in September’s New England Journal of Medicine, found that thrice-weekly dialysis might not be adequate for patients’ health.
 Addressing this issue by switching patients to every other day dialysis or daily dialysis could mean a multi-billion dollar change.
 But this change might be exactly what the doctor ordered.

 “This study’s results are going to push the nephrology community and patient representatives to explore what is the best modality and frequency of therapy for patients,” says Dr. Michael Kraus , clinical coordinator, division of nephrology, with Indiana University Medical School.

 Despite these dramatic modifications, the global dialysis market is alive and forecasted to grow considerably on a global scale — even amidst the current economic meltdown, according to a recent report from research company Koncept Analytics.

 Annually, the number of patients requiring dialysis treatment is skyrocketing.
 In the U.S., this can be attributed to the country’s prevailing obesity epidemic, according to Kraus.